 Facial Exfoliation: What Is It?

-Although most people understand the importance of keeping skin clean, for many, the concept of facial exfoliation is a foreign one.
 While cleansing your skin on a daily basis may rid the skin of dirt and oil, it doesn’t necessarily act as a facial rejuvenator or help unclog pores the way exfoliation does.
+Exfoliation either physically or chemically (meaning, on a molecular level) removes the dead skin cells and other debris that lies on the top layer of your skin, revealing newer skin underneath.

 - Exfoliation creates a radiant, glowing complexion.
-Yes, cleansing can help rid the skin of dirt and oil, but exfoliation is what makes skin really gleam with health.
+Yes, cleansing can help rid the skin of dirt and oil, but exfoliation goes deeper.

 - Exfoliation prepares the skin for make-up.
 By helping to even out skin texture, exfoliation helps make-up go on as smoothly as possible.